usmanmani1122/agoric-3-proposals-temp-fork/proposals/87:fast-usdc-beta/README.md

-# CoreEvalProposal to upgrade vaults and auctions
+# CoreEvalProposal to deploy a beta of Fast USDC

 The `submission` permit and script are extracted from proposal 87 submitted to mainNet. (see `Makefile`)